 Day 4 – Casa Bacardi Distillery Tour

 There are so many things to do on this all-star Caribbean island; it’s tough to narrow down everything to a single weekend.
-However, our must-do Puerto Rico itinerary packs a punch!
+However, our must-do weekend trip to Puerto Rico packs a punch!

 Tips for Puerto Rico Vacations

-When it comes to visiting the island, a lot of people choose from one of the many Puerto Rico all inclusive resorts (such as these).
-While these resorts can be extremely popular because they simplify your trip, we recommend skipping the all inclusive resorts in Puerto Rico and staying at one of the Old San Juan hotels instead.
-Check current prices on San Juan hotels here.
+When it comes to visiting the island, a lot of people choose from one of the many all inclusive resorts (such as these).
+While these resorts can be extremely popular because they simplify your trip, we recommend skipping the all inclusive resorts and staying at one of the Old San Juan hotels instead.
+Check current prices on hotels here.

-Food is Puerto Rico is far more than just mofongo and you have to try out all the dishes (check it out at the local restaurants).
+Food here is far more than just mofongo and you have to try out all the dishes (check it out at the local restaurants).

-Why do you want to go to Puerto Rico?
 What’s your favorite Puerto Rico itinerary?
+Why do you want to visit again?
 Post a comment below and tell us!